Enda Kenny: 2011 general election

 At the start of the 2011 general election campaign, Kenny said Fine Gael recognised the importance of "the giving of hope and confidence to people through the taxation system", when speaking to reporters outside party election headquarters in Dublin.
 "The Fine Gael party in this election is the only party that is categorically saying that there will not be any increase in income tax over our period in government", he said.
-He said the country needed strong government and not an administration that depended on the support of Independents.
+He said the country needed a strong government and not an administration that depended on the support of Independents.
 "I think that this is a time for courageous and strong government.
-It is not a time for government that might self-combust or that would be dependent on the whim of any mercenary Independents.
+It is not a time for a government that might self-combust or that would be dependent on the whim of any mercenary Independents.
 This is a judgment call for the people."

-There was several leaders debates on television during the campaign.
+There were several leaders' debates on television during the campaign.
 There were, uniquely, three debates on stations TV3, RTÉ and TG4, between Enda Kenny, Michaél Martin and Eamon Gilmore, and a five-way leaders' debate on RTÉ which also included Gerry Adams and John Gormley, along with the other participants from the three-way debates.

 Kenny, however, refused to participate in the three-way leaders' debate proposed by TV3, stating his unhappiness that Vincent Browne was to chair the debate.
 Browne is a well-known critic of Fine Gael and Kenny.
 In 1982, Browne appeared on The Late Late Show where he poured scorn on Kenny, claiming he was "purporting" to be a TD.
 In October 2010, Browne was forced to make a public apology to Kenny after jokingly asking whether Fine Gael was requesting that he go into a darkroom with a gun and a bottle of whisky.
 This was in reference to Fine Gael's position in the polls, where they were in second place to Labour, and a previous leadership challenge to Kenny by Richard Bruton.
 Kenny refused to appear on the leaders debate despite an offer by Browne to be replaced by a different moderator for the debate if Kenny would appear.

 Kenny participated in a three-party leader debate on RTÉ moderated by Miriam O'Callaghan, and also in a five-way debate on RTÉ; this was a new format, involving all party leaders of the outgoing Dáil, including Kenny, moderated by Pat Kenny.